본문 바로가기

 [The Future of K-Semiconductors]②DeepX, Collaborating with Hyundai Motor and Samsung: "From Robot Chips to 2nm Chip Development"

 Last summer, DeepX began mass production of its AI semiconductor "DX-M1."
-The M1 is an AI accelerator in a system-on-chip (SoC) form factor using the "M.2 M-Key" interface, boasting excellent performance and versatility.
-It is manufactured using Samsung Electronics Foundry's 5nm (1nm = one billionth of a meter) process.
-The next-generation M2 will be produced using Samsung Foundry's 2nm process, with a prototype completed early last year.
+The M1 is an AI accelerator in the form of a system-on-chip (SoC) using the "M.2 M-Key" interface, boasting excellent performance and versatility.
+It is produced using Samsung Electronics Foundry's 5nm (1nm = one billionth of a meter) process.
+The next-generation M2 is planned to be manufactured with Samsung Foundry's 2nm process, with a prototype completed early last year.

-Despite having experienced the production system of Taiwan's TSMC, the world's leading foundry, during his time at Apple, Kim chose to manufacture chips at Samsung Foundry because "as an engineer, I want the entire domestic semiconductor industry to grow together."
-The M1 chip achieved a 90% yield thanks to DeepX's optimized design.
-Achieving a yield of over 90% in the initial mass production phase is unusual.
-Regarding the new 2nm process, Kim expressed confidence, saying, "We have an optimized solution to address yield issues."
+Despite experiencing the production system of Taiwan's TSMC, the world's number one foundry, during his time at Apple, CEO Kim chose to manufacture chips at Samsung Foundry because, "as an engineer, I want the entire domestic semiconductor industry to grow together."
+The M1 chip achieved a 90% yield rate thanks to DeepX's optimized design.
+Achieving an initial mass production yield rate of over 90% is unusual.
+Regarding the new 2nm process, he also expressed confidence, saying, "We have optimized solutions to address yield issues."

-DeepX focuses on the edge computing neural processing unit (NPU) market, rather than inference semiconductors for data servers manufactured by other fabless companies such as FuriosaAI and Rebellions.
-Their goal is to create system semiconductors that efficiently handle AI computations.
-NPU-based computing systems deliver high performance with lower power consumption and higher efficiency than graphics processing units (GPUs).
-They are especially well-suited for "edge AI" environments, which require both low power and high performance.
+DeepX focuses on the edge computing neural processing unit (NPU) market, rather than on inference semiconductors for data servers manufactured by other fabless companies such as FuriosaAI and Rebellions.
+The company aims to create system semiconductors that efficiently process AI computations.
+NPU-based computing systems deliver high performance with lower power consumption and greater efficiency compared to graphics processing units (GPUs).
+They are especially highly regarded for being optimized for "edge AI" environments, which require both low power and high performance.
 Edge AI refers to performing computations directly on devices without sending data to the cloud, such as technology that detects driver drowsiness in vehicles.

-Developing Robots with Hyundai Motor Company...
+Developing Robots with Hyundai Motor...
 Attracting Attention from the World Economic Forum

 [The Future of K-Semiconductors]②DeepX, Collaborating with Hyundai Motor and Samsung: "From Robot Chips to 2nm Chip Development" Kim Nokwon, CEO of DeepX, is showing the 'Minds 2025' trophy from the Davos Forum during an interview with The Asia Business Daily.
 The Minds Award is given by the World Economic Forum (WEF) after evaluating over 100 global companies' cases, recognizing technologies that change the world through AI.
 DeepX is the first domestic company to receive this award.
 Photo by Dongju Yoon

-Recently, DeepX has been achieving results in robotics, such as commercializing the delivery robot "DAL-e Delivery" in collaboration with Hyundai Motor Robotics Lab.
-Robotics is also a field that requires both low power consumption and high performance.
-Since robots must operate anywhere, including underground, DeepX's chips, optimized for on-device and edge applications, are gaining attention.
-Having collaborated since 2023, the two companies plan to mass-produce new robots this year as well.
+Recently, DeepX has achieved results in robotics, such as commercializing the delivery robot "DAL-e Delivery" in collaboration with Hyundai Motor Robotics Lab.
+Robotics is also a field where both low power consumption and high performance are required.
+Since robots must operate anywhere, including underground, DeepX's chips, optimized for on-device and edge environments, are attracting attention.
+Having collaborated since 2023, the two companies plan to mass-produce new robots again this year.

-DeepX won an award at the end of last year in the MINDS (Meaningful, Intelligent, Novel, Deployable Solutions) program organized by the World Economic Forum (WEF), based on the successful demonstration of its edge AI chip-based "robot vision AI solution."
-DeepX became the first domestic company to win the "Minds 2025" award, which is given by the World Economic Forum after evaluating more than 100 global companies' cases and recognizing technologies that change the world through AI.
+DeepX won an award at the end of last year in the MINDS (Meaningful, Intelligent, Novel, Deployable Solutions) program organized by the World Economic Forum (WEF) for demonstrating its "robot vision AI solution" based on edge AI chips.
+After evaluating cases from over 100 global companies, the World Economic Forum awarded DeepX the "Minds 2025" award for technologies that change the world through AI, making it the first domestic company to receive this honor.

-Holding up the trophy, CEO Kim said, "The world has recognized the effectiveness and social contribution potential of DeepX's technology," adding, "We will continue to deliver real value through AI that operates in the field."
+Holding up the trophy, CEO Kim said, "This is global recognition of the effectiveness and social contribution potential of DeepX's technology," adding, "We will continue to deliver real value through AI that works in the field."

-He cited soccer players Park Jisung and Son Heungmin, who challenged the English Premier League (EPL), as role models for DeepX's ambitions.
-For the same reason, the company is open to the possibility of listing on Wall Street rather than focusing solely on the domestic market.
-He emphasized, "I want to create a successful precedent by breaking into markets where domestic companies are undervalued."
+He cited soccer players Park Jisung and Son Heungmin, who challenged the English Premier League (EPL), as DeepX's role models.
+For the same reason, the company is also open to the possibility of listing on Wall Street, not just focusing on the domestic market.
+He emphasized, "I want to create a precedent for domestic companies to break into undervalued markets and succeed."

 [The Future of K-Semiconductors]②DeepX, Collaborating with Hyundai Motor and Samsung: "From Robot Chips to 2nm Chip Development" On the 8th (local time), at the official CES 2026 studio event CES Foundry held in Las Vegas, USA, Kim Nokwon, CEO of DeepX, along with representatives from Hyundai Motor Robotics Lab and Baidu, took a commemorative photo after discussing the topic of 'Accelerating Physical AI.'
 DeepX

-Kim stated, "Korean companies' excellent chips must be able to compete globally," identifying "export promotion" as the top priority for the future of the semiconductor industry.
-He explained, "Chinese and Taiwanese companies receive strong tax benefits and incentive policies for semiconductor exports.
-While I am not asking for financial support as massive as China's, there must be policies to promote exports to enhance companies' competitiveness."
+CEO Kim stated, "Korean companies' excellent chips must be able to compete globally," identifying "export promotion" as the top priority for the future of the semiconductor industry.
+He said, "Chinese and Taiwanese companies receive strong tax benefits and incentive policies for semiconductor exports.
+While I am not asking for financial support on the scale of China, there must be policies to promote exports to enhance companies' competitiveness."

-At the "K-Semiconductor Vision and Development Strategy in the AI Era" forum held in December last year, Kim met with President Lee Jaemyung and urged him to "become a bridgehead for AI semiconductor exports."
-At the time, Kim told the government, "Cutting-edge technologies such as AI chips and AI technology can only survive through exports.
-Many policies are focused on domestic demand, but please establish policies that enable exports to the United States, China, Japan, Taiwan, and other countries."
+At the "K-Semiconductor Vision and Promotion Strategy in the AI Era" forum held in December last year, CEO Kim also met President Lee Jaemyung and urged, "Please become a bridgehead for AI semiconductor exports."
+At that time, CEO Kim told the government, "Cutting-edge technologies such as AI chips and AI technology must be exported to survive.
+Many policies are focused on domestic demand, but we need policies that enable exports to the United States, China, Japan, Taiwan, and other countries."

 This is not simply about increasing sales.
-For system semiconductors, securing real-world validation and references from global customers after development is crucial.
-Kim emphasized, "Since the limitations of the domestic market are clear, policy, finance, and diplomatic channels must work together from the outset to enable entry into overseas markets."
-He stressed that to leverage technological competitiveness, national-level support for market development must be provided in parallel.
+For system semiconductors, the most important thing after development is securing real-world validation and references from global clients.
+CEO Kim emphasized, "Since the domestic market has clear limitations, policy, financial, and diplomatic channels must support entry into overseas markets from the outset."
+In order to maximize technological competitiveness, national-level support for market development must be provided in parallel.

 "Authority Belongs to Good Ideas"-A Horizontal R&D Culture